Shannondell Model Railroad

 From the historical point of view, several locomotives have become famous for various reasons.
 Among them are the following:

 Tom Thumb, designed and constructed in 1829 by Peter Cooper, was the first American-built steam locomotive to operate on a common-carrier, the Baltimore and Ohio Railroad (B&O).
-It was intended to replace B&O's use of horse-drawn trains.
+It was intended to replace B&O's horse-drawn trains.

-New York Central and Hudson River Railroad No. 999, a 4-4-0 “American” type steam locomotive, was built for the railroad in 1893, by New York Central West Albany Shops.
+New York Central and Hudson River Railroad No. 999, a 4-4-0 “American” type steam locomotive, was built for the railroad in 1893 by New York Central West Albany Shops.

 Pennsylvania Railroad 1361 is a 4-6-2 "Pacific"-type steam locomotive built in 1918 by the Pennsylvania Railroad's Altoona Works.
 See also "Pacific K4" under Railroad History.